Behavioral targeting, also known as audience or interest targeting, is an ad targeting feature that tailors messages to users’ previous actions.

 1, then that user would be eligible to see an ad from any campaign targeting the "Broadway Lovers" audience.

 Sound complicated?
 It is!
 This is partly why few publishers have added behavioral targeting to their ad platform, even though there’s value.
 Fortunately for Adzerk customers, behavioral targeting features are built-in and enabling it is easy.

 Does behavioral targeting comply with GDPR and CCPA?

 Please note: we are not a law firm - we recommend consulting a lawyer for this.
 Below is for informational purposes only.

 That said, to comply with the GDPR, you will most likely need to get consent from EU residents before building user profiles on them.

-With the CCPA, though, there is no explicit rule against using PII if you aren’t selling it - meaning you can allow advertisers to buy against profiles you created using first-party data.
-Since you’re not sharing or selling PII, Californians cannot opt-out of this data usage.
+With the CCPA, though, there is no explicit rule against using PII if you aren’t selling it - meaning you can (likely) allow advertisers to buy against profiles you created using first-party data.

 So, you’re saying I should add behavioral targeting to my ad server?

 We are!
 You can generate more revenue with your ad server by offering advertisers more ways to reach their target audiences.

 Already using behavioral targeting or thinking of building this feature?
 Click the link below to share your experiences!